$ sudo ./learn_linux --hands-on

 Common questions

-Does my child need prior experience? +
+Does this require prior experience? +

 What laptop does the Full Package include? +